brenoroosevelt/habemus/index.md

 }
 ```

-Ok, everything seems very simple so far, we only have three methods `add`,`has` and `get`, but we can go further.
+Ok, everything seems very simple so far, we only have three methods (`add` `has` `get`), and a standard behavior of Service Locator pattern, but we can go further.
+So what if you need more than just a ServiceLocator implementation?
+Don't worry, Habemus got you covered!

 ## Container options